Irish poetry: Yeats and modernism

-In the 1910s, Yeats became acquainted with the work of James Joyce, and worked closely with Ezra Pound, who served as his personal secretary for a time.
+In the 1910s, Yeats became acquainted with the work of James Joyce, and worked closely with the American poet Ezra Pound, who served as his personal secretary for a time.
 Through Pound, Yeats also became familiar with the work of a range of prominent modernist poets.
 From his 1916 book Responsibilities and Other Poems onwards his work, while not entirely meriting the label modernist, became much more hard-edged than it had been.

 Modernism, with its emphasis on technical and intellectual innovation, was to influence early 20th-century Irish poets writing both in English and Irish.
 Among them were those associated with the Easter Rising of 1916.
 Three of the Republican leadership, Pádraig Pearse (1879–1916) (who wrote in Irish), Joseph Mary Plunkett (1879–1916) and Thomas MacDonagh (1878–1916), were noted poets.
 Much of their verse is Catholic and Nationalistic in outlook, but their work is of considerable historical interest.

 An individual from these groups is the Boyne Valley "peasant poet" Francis Ledwidge, who was pressured by the Irish Volunteers into enlisting in the British Army during World War I. After years of fighting as he believed for the rights of small nations like his own, Ledwidge was "blown to bits" by a German artillery shell during the Battle of Passchendaele in 1917.

 However, it was to be Yeats' earlier Celtic mode that was to be most influential.
 Amongst the most prominent followers of the early Yeats were Pádraic Colum (1881–1972), F. R. Higgins (1896–1941), and Austin Clarke (1896–1974).
 In the 1950s, Clarke, returning to poetry after a long absence, turned to a much more personal style and wrote many satires on Irish society and religious practices.
 Irish poetic Modernism took its lead not from Yeats but from Joyce.
 The 1930s saw the emergence of a generation of writers who engaged in experimental writing as a matter of course.
 The best-known of these is Samuel Beckett (1906–1989), who won the Nobel Prize in Literature in 1969.
 Beckett's poetry, while not inconsiderable, is not what he is best known for.
 The most significant of the second generation of Modernist Irish poets who first published in the 1920s and 1930s include Brian Coffey (1905–1995), Denis Devlin (1908–1959), Thomas MacGreevy (1893–1967), Blanaid Salkeld (1880–1959), and Mary Devenport O'Neill (1879–1967).
 Coffey's two late long poems Advent (1975) and Death of Hektor (1982) are perhaps his most important works; the latter deals with the theme of nuclear apocalypse through motifs from Greek mythology.